maximdorogov/vit-for-multiclass-image-classification/readme.md

 # Vision Transformer for multiclass Plant Seedlings Classification

 ## Summary
-This work consists in a dataset preparation, training and evaluation of an image classification system based on the vision transformer (ViT) architecture from [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) paper.
+This work consists in a dataset preparation, training, and evaluation of an image classification system based on the vision transformer (ViT) architecture from [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) paper.
 The dataset was extracted from the [Plant Seedlings Classification kaggle](https://www.kaggle.com/c/plant-seedlings-classification) challenge.

-During the first part of the task a classical multilabel classification was applied with no aditional preprossesing to the input data.
-In the second part a new dataset was constructed using Zero Shot Segmentation order to get rid of backround features and focus the feature extraction only on the plants present in each image.
+During the first part of the task, a classical multilabel classification was applied with no additional preprocessing to the input data.
+In the second part, a new dataset was constructed using Zero Shot Segmentation in order to get rid of background features and focus the feature extraction only on the plants present in each image.

 ## Requirements